Dearborn42/Sunhacks-2024/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single-build dependency from your project.

 ## MongoDB ENV
-This project is connected to the database through MONGO_URI, SECRET_KEY, and PORT The MONGO_URI is "mongodb+srv://sunhacks:xjibeN6hZwyDkNh2@cluster0.wkbxq.mongodb.net/SkillShare"
+This project is connected to the database through MONGO_URI, SECRET_KEY, and PORT through a .env file that is placed into the root of the server folder.

+MONGO_URI="mongodb+srv://sunhacks:xjibeN6hZwyDkNh2@cluster0.wkbxq.mongodb.net/SkillShare"

+SECRET_KEY="ruehgierhgieurei"

+PORT=5000